-How SBA Lending Can Take Your Business from Surviving to Thriving
+How SBA Lending Can Make Your Business Thrive

 As you consider ways you can improve and grow your business, be sure to connect early with a preferred SBA lender.
 They know the particulars of SBA lending and have experience working with businesses like yours.
 Here are five questions to ask yourself and your SBA lender: